 The University offers a variety of programs.
 TKU's two Associate degree programs are Associate of Christian Ministries degree and Associate of Worship Leadership degree.
-The University also offers four-year Baccalaureate Degrees: Bachelor of Biblical and Theological Studies, Bachelor of Biblical and Theological Studies with a Concentration in Messianic Jewish Studies, Bachelor of Biblical Counseling, Bachelor of Christian Ministries, Bachelor of Intercultural Studies, Bachelor of General Christian Studies, Bachelor of Media Arts, and Bachelor of Worship Leadership.
+The University also offers four-year Baccalaureate Degrees: Bachelor of Biblical and Theological Studies, Bachelor of Biblical and Messianic Jewish Studies, Bachelor of Biblical Counseling, Bachelor of Christian Ministries, Bachelor of Intercultural Studies, Bachelor of General Christian Studies, Bachelor of Media Arts, and Bachelor of Worship Leadership.